vhurna/azure_task_9_create_a_vm_with_powershell/README.md

 2. Create a resource group called *"mate-resources"* in the Azure subscription.

-3. In the *"mate-resources"* resource group, create a storage account (any name) and a *"task-artifacts"* container.
+3. In the *"mate-resources"* resource group, create a storage account (any name) and a `task-artifacts` container.

 4. Install [PowerShell 7](https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell?view=powershell-7.4) on your computer.
-All tasks in this module use Powershell 7.
+All tasks in this module use PowerShell 7.
 To run it in the terminal, execute the following command:
     ```
     pwsh
     ```